|

 is also noted as being the first new mineral to be discovered

 in New Zealand.
-Taranakite was first described in 1865 by James Hector,
+It was discovered in 1865 by Henry Robert

-was found to be a new mineral after analysis by Skey.
+was found to be a new mineral after analysis by Hector

 names.
 In 1894, Armand Gautier described a mineral which he called "Minervite" from caves at